Hugius/FabiEngine3D/doc/WORLD_EDITOR.md

 ## 11. Reflections

 - You can place/edit/delete reflections in the world.
-- Reflections capture their surroundings into a cube map.
-- The resulting cube maps are used for cube reflections.
 - If a terrain is selected, you can place the reflection on top of the terrain with your mouse.
 - If no terrain is selected, you must specify the position of the reflection.

 ## 12. Settings

-- **Editor Speed**: the speed of the world editor
+- **Editor Speed**: the speed with which the camera moves and the XYZ fields change
   - Constraints: at least `0`
-- **LOD Distance**: the minimum distance by which LOD models will appear/disappear.
-  - Constraints: `0` to `inf`
-- **Planar Height**: the Y coordinate from where planar reflections are captured.
-  - Constraints: `-inf` to `inf`